tispr/tispr-card-stack/README.md

 <img src="./Screenshot_main.gif" width="200" alt="Screenshot" />

-The tispr swift left/right feature in Swift.
+The tispr  left/right feature.
 Cards UI

 Ever wanted to know how to code the UI for the swipe left/right feature?
 	•	in Swift